itratrahman/face_verification/README.md

 - `image` - contains static image for the readme

 ## 2. Installation Procedure
 This project is run on ubuntu using python 3.
 Installation is preferably done in one of the 2 following ways below.
 Installation is for cpu only.
-Virtualenv installtion is for to run the post server only; running jupyter notebooks requires the conda installation.
+Virtualenv installation is just for to run the post server only; running jupyter notebooks requires the conda installation.
 ### 2.1 Conda
 In conda you can replicate environment using: `conda env create -f environment.yml`.
 The conda environment is in python 3.8
 ### 2.1 Virtualenv